-The heated outside rearview mirrors will heat to help clear fog or frost from the surface of the mirror when the rear window defogger buttin is on.
+If your vehicle has heated outside rearview mirrors, the mirrors will heat to help clear fog or frost from the surface of the mirror when the rear window defog button is pressed.

 Notice: Do not use anything sharp on the inside of the rear window.
 If you do, you could cut or damage the warming grid, and the repairs would not be covered by your warranty.
 Do not attach a temporary vehicle license, tape, a decal or anything similar to the defogger grid.